TheIanAquino/repo-copy/content/_dailies/_index-dailies.md

 It's not about you, or any sort of audience.
 It's about me: what I enjoy, what I'm good at, how I feel, how I see things.
 If you don't resonate with this philosophy, then you probably wouldn't enjoy reading Dailies.

-To be fair, other than that -- as in none of the parts of this website are build with a particular audience in mind -- one of the shiniest imperatives I had in mind as I formulated this website was this:
+To be fair, other than that -- as in none of the parts of this website are built with a particular audience in mind -- one of the shiniest imperatives I had in mind as I formulated this website was this:

 ![[index#^e817db]]